gpantel/MolPainter/README.md

 ### Give it a try!

-A complete tutorial showin how to use MolPainter and MolSolvator to construct a system and perform a simulation using GROMACS is available in the `tutorial/` directory.
+A complete tutorial showing how to use MolPainter and MolSolvator to construct a system and perform a simulation using GROMACS is available in the `tutorial/` directory.